Why You Should Consider Buying Silver

 Paper purchases of silver can be made through exchange traded funds (ETF's) or through mining stocks.
 If you prefer to have personal control over the silver you purchase, you will be better off making a physical purchase of the precious metal, rather than a paper purchase.

 It doesn't take a great deal of knowledge or background to purchase silver coins, but if you're going to be serious about it, you would be well advised to educate yourself.
 This will help avoid the possibility of getting ripped off or taken advantage of by less than scrupulous sellers, and will help to assure that you get value for each of your purchases.
-Buying silver coins is a great way to retain real value in your financial assets, especially during times where dollars can fluctuate dramatically.
+Buying silver coins is a potential way to retain real value in your assets, especially during times where dollars can fluctuate dramatically.

 Probably one of the most important aspects of purchasing silver coins is finding a seller whom you can trust.
 Ask questions that you have about silver and about silver coins, so that you can become as educated as possible about the process, and you can have a good understanding of what you’re involved with.